 The MPA argues that having the hearing on the petitioner's request for a long-term restraining order is not going to have a "prejudicial" or harmful effect on the respondent's criminal case.
 In legal matters, "prejudice" means that it will have a potentially bad impact on someone's rights.
-Since the respondent will not be harmed by having the hearing on the long-term restraining order, there is no reason to make the petitioner wait until the criminal case is finished.
-On the other hand, the longer the hearing is continued, the longer the petitioner must wait for a protective order that they need.
+Since the respondent will not be harmed by having the hearing on the long-term restraining order, there is no reason to make the petitioner wait until the criminal case is resolved.
+On the other hand, the longer the hearing is continued, the longer the petitioner must wait for a protective order that he/she/they need(s).

-To use this MPA, the petitioner should simply fill in the information highlighted in yellow.
-The highlighted places are mostly about the parties' information, case information, and the various dates of hearings that have been scheduled and continued.
-Make sure that the petitioner changes the highlighted sections to state what happened in their case.
+To use this MPA, the survivor should simply fill in the information highlighted in yellow.
+The highlighted places primarily consist of the parties' information, case information, and the various dates of hearings that have been scheduled and continued.
+Make sure the petitioner changes the highlighted sections to state what happened in their case and removes the highlighting.